 Face-to-face meetings will be limited in size to adhere to social distancing practices.
 A class of 30, for example, that meets in a classroom seating 15, under social distancing practices, may have 2 groups meeting face-to-face on alternate days.

-Maintaining these face-to-face meetings while maintaining social distancing standards will provide students with the support needed and will allow for meaningful interactions between faculty and students.
+Maintaining these face-to-face meetings while adhering to social distancing standards will provide students with the support needed and will allow for meaningful interactions between faculty and students.

-As part of our preparations for August, the Provost's Office has partnered with Facilities Management, Institutional Planning and Effectiveness and the Registrar's Office to ensure faculty and students can return to classrooms (including at Biltmore Park) that accommodate the need for physical distancing.
+As part of our preparations for last semester, the Provost's Office partnered with Facilities Management, Institutional Planning and Effectiveness, and the Registrar's Office to ensure faculty and students could return to classrooms (including at our Biltmore Park instructional site) that accommodated the need for physical distancing.

 Every classroom was inventoried and classified by type to determine capacity and the methods necessary to meet physical distancing guidelines.
 Where needed, new furniture was ordered and new classroom layouts were designed.
 This project involved the removal of 3,000 pieces of classroom furniture.
 The photos below show examples of classrooms before and after in Killian and Stillwell.

-All 110-coded classrooms now have their furniture spaced for a minimum of six feet spacing between student stations.
-A signage project is currently underway, and is expected to be completed by end of business, this Friday, August 7th.
-Signage includes a wall poster indicating maximum occupancy, and the intended furniture layout.
+All furniture in general classrooms are spaced for a minimum of six feet distance between student stations.
+Signs in each classroom include maximum occupancy and the intended furniture layout.
 Floor stickers indicate the placement of each desk and table, and tabletop stickers indicate where to sit.

-The current guidance for accessible spaces is to arrange seating to allow a minimum of six feet between seats.
-This applies to break rooms, lounges, study spaces, and hallways.
-Facility coordinators can use their discretion as to which spaces remain accessible for use.
-Requests for assistance with furniture moving can be made to Facilities Management.
+The current guidance for accessible spaces is to arrange seating to allow a minimum of six feet between seats, including break rooms, lounges, study spaces, and hallways.
+New requests for assistance with furniture moving can be made to Facilities Management.

 One of the hallmarks of our educational programs at WCU is an emphasis on experiential and applied learning.
 Clinical, laboratory, field-based, and service learning courses are critical components of many undergraduate and graduate programs.